 Waistline (Love Handles)

 If you have any questions regarding which areas of the body can be successfully treated with the CoolSculpting procedure, speak to a Numa Spa representative to schedule a no-cost consultation.
-We will evaluate the area you wish to be treated and design a treatment plan so you can enjoy your own CoolSculpting before and after results.
+We will evaluate the area you wish to have treated and design a treatment plan so you can enjoy your own CoolSculpting before and after results.

 Learn more about CoolSculpting>>